-- 3.1 The Cabinet is chaired by the Leader of the Council9 and between 2 and 9 other members (including the Deputy Leader but not including the Mayor, the Deputy Mayor, Speaker or Deputy Speaker) appointed by the Leader. - 3.2 The Leader will provide notification of Cabinet appointments and replacements to the Proper Officer in writing as soon as is reasonably practicable after they have been made. - 3.3 The Cabinet, or individual cabinet members (including the Deputy Leader) are responsible for day to day decision-making of (mainly) Key Decisions that have been delegated to them by the Leader either collectively or individually and implementing the policies and priorities in accordance with the Budget and Policy Framework which is determined by Council.
-Cabinet also has a key role in supporting the Leader in Developing the Budget and Policy Framework. - 3.4 If for any reason the Leader is unable to act or the office of Leader is vacant and the Deputy Leader is unable to act or the office of Deputy Leader is vacant, the Cabinet must act in the Leader's place or must arrange for a member of the Cabinet to act in his/her place. - 3.5 The quorum of the meeting is 4 and substitutes are not allowed. - 3.6 Co-optees can be appointed to cabinet sub-committees10 but they cannot be given voting rights. - 3.7 A Cabinet member (including the Deputy Leader) holds office until he/she:-
+- 3.1 The Cabinet is chaired by the Leader of the Council and between 2 and 9 other members (including the Deputy Leader but not including the Mayor, the Deputy Mayor, Speaker or Deputy Speaker) appointed by the Leader. - 3.2 The Leader will provide notification of Cabinet appointments and replacements to the Proper Officer in writing as soon as is reasonably practicable after they have been made. - 3.3 The Cabinet, or individual cabinet members (including the Deputy Leader) are responsible for day to day decision-making of (mainly) Key Decisions that have been delegated to them by the Leader either collectively or individually and implementing the policies and priorities in accordance with the Budget and Policy Framework which is determined by Council.
+Cabinet also has a key role in supporting the Leader in Developing the Budget and Policy Framework. - 3.4 The Leader, in consultation with the Monitoring Officer, may appoint an elected Member to act as an Acting Cabinet Member, to undertake the day-to-day duties of a Cabinet Member, exercising the delegations of the Cabinet Member in question, should a Cabinet Member be absent with a leave of absence for the reasons of illness, maternity or special leave.
+Those appointed as a Acting Cabinet Member shall not be a member of the executive and shall have no voting rights at Cabinet meetings. - 3.5 If for any reason the Leader is unable to act or the office of Leader is vacant and the Deputy Leader is unable to act or the office of Deputy Leader is vacant, the Cabinet must act in the Leader's place or must arrange for a member of the Cabinet to act in his/her place. - 3.6 The quorum of the meeting is 4 and substitutes are not allowed.

-9 In the absence of the Leader the Deputy Leader will chair the meeting.
+&lt;sup>10 In the absence of the Leader the Deputy Leader will chair the meeting.
 In the absence of the Deputy Leader the chair will be appointed by the members present at the meeting.